 About pre-teen and teenage romance and relationships

 Teenagers can spend a lot of time thinking about romantic relationships.
 And these relationships can bring many emotional ups and downs for your child – and sometimes for the whole family.
-But these feelings are leading your child towards a deeper capacity to care, share and develop intimate relationships.
+But they’re leading your child towards a deeper capacity to care, share and develop intimate relationships in the future.

 When pre-teen and teenage romance and relationships start

-- From 9-11 years, your child might start to show more independence from your family and more interest in friends.
+- At 9-11 years, your child might start to show more independence from your family and more interest in friends.

-- From 15-19 years, romantic relationships can become central to teenage social lives.
+- At 15-19 years, romantic relationships can become central to teenage social lives.

-It’s also common for children to have no interest in romantic relationships until their late teens.
-Some young people choose to focus on schoolwork, sport or other interests.
+It’s also common for children to have no interest in romantic relationships until their late teens or early 20s.
+Some young people choose to focus on study, sport or other interests.

 Before your child starts having relationships, they might have one or more crushes.

 An identity crush is when your child finds someone they admire and want to be like.

 A romantic crush is the beginning of romantic feelings.
 It’s about your child imagining another person as perfect or ideal.
 This can tell you a lot about the things that your child finds attractive in people.

 Romantic crushes tend not to last very long because ideals often break down when your child gets to know the other person better.
 But your child’s intense feelings are real, so it’s best to take crushes seriously and not make fun of them.